 Author Contributions: For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
-The following statements should be used "Conceptualization, M.T. and L.V.; methodology, N/A; software, N/A; validation, N/A; formal analysis, N/A.; investigation, N/A; resources, N/A; data curation, N/A; writing-original draft preparation, M.T.; writing-review and editing, M.T., Á.S., T.K., D.S.
-J.T., and L.V.; visualization, Á.S. and T.K.; supervision, J.T. and L.V.; project administration, L.V.; funding acquisition, L.V.
+The following statements should be used "Conceptualization, M.T. and L.V.; methodology, N/A; software, N/A; validation, N/A; formal analysis, N/A.; investigation, N/A; resources, N/A; data curation, N/A; writing-original draft preparation, M.T.; writing-review and editing, M.T., Á.S., T.K., D.S., J.T., and L.V.; visualization, Á.S. and T.K.; supervision, J.T. and L.V.; project administration, L.V.; funding acquisition, L.V.
 All authors have read and agreed to the published version of the manuscript."

-Funding: This work was supported by OTKA-138125-K, TUDFO/47138-1/2019-ITM and HUN-REN-SZTE Neuroscience Research Group, Hungarian Research Network, University of Szeged (HUN-REN-SZTE).
+Funding: This work was supported by OTKA-138125-K, TUDFO/47138-1/2019-ITM, and the HUN-REN Hungarian Research Network.